mjkonko/money-converter/README.md

 Btw don't use it for uni.
-It's too shitty imo and they will check GitHub for the code.
+It's too shitty imo and they will obvsly check GitHub for the code.

+Also in Polish only for now.
+Idk why did my life more difficult but it was supposed to rot on my HDD for eternity.